joshuaretallick/cv/README.md

 ## Joshua Retallick

 A highly driven and ambitious junior web developer with an extensive background in Event Management.

-I have recently graduated (Jan 21) from an intensive 12-week course at Makers Academy where I have grown from interested amateur coder into a competent and confident junior full-stack developer.

-I am comfortable with getting to grips with completely new business domains and tech stacks and pride myself on the ability to ramp-up quickly and produce high quality software.
+Until recently I owned and operated a successful concert promotions business called Old Empire.
+Due to the effects of COVID-19 and an industry that has been put on pause, I decided to reinvest in my education and joined Makers Academy so I could retool my skillset.
+Having now graduated, I am looking to harness my broad range of skills in two very different industries with a brand new career path.

 ## Projects